ricsanfre/pi-cluster/docs/_docs/databases.md

 #### Auto-generated secrets

-Bootstraping without specifying any secret, like in the previous example, cloudnative-pg generates a couple of secrets.
+Bootstrapping without specifying any secret, like in the previous example, cloudnative-pg generates a couple of secrets.

 - `[cluster name]-app` (unless you have provided an existing secret through .spec.bootstrap.initdb.secret.name)
 - `[cluster name]-superuser` (if .spec.enableSuperuserAccess is set to true and you have not specified a different secret using .spec.superuserSecret)